Select Page

 Kelsey holds a degree in Interdisciplinary Studies with a focus in Special Education and Deaf Studies, while working as an office manager for a financial advising firm.
 In her free time, Kelsey likes to play board games, binge watch Netflix, follow college sports with her family, and reduce her carbon footprint by #GoingGreen.

-Dr. LaToya Webb, National Vice President for Professional Relations
+National Vice President for Professional Relations

 A native of Richmond, Virginia, Dr. LaToya A. Webb currently serves as Visiting Professor in Music (Bands) at Ball State University, where she conducts the Wind Ensemble and teaches both undergraduate and graduate courses in conducting.